Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests

 Now, if all three of $X_1, X_2, S \cup \{a,b\}$ are homeomorphic, the $T(k-2)$ branch of Whidden $(t=2)$ would simply return TRUE/0 instantly, because the three sets already constitute a valid agreement forest.
-Hence we can simply execute the standard Whidden $(t=2)$ branching, observing that the usual recursion, which is $2T(k-1) + T(k-2)$, collapses to $2T(k-1)$.
+Hence in this situation we can simply execute the standard Whidden $(t=2)$ branching, observing that the usual recursion, which is $2T(k-1) + T(k-2)$, collapses to $2T(k-1)$.
 This has a branching factor of 2, which is less than 2.3028.

 From this point on, we can henceforth assume that \emph{exactly two} of the three sets are homeomorphic.
 Figure \ref{fig:startbigrooted} describes the situation at this point.